williamdeblock/ryancrawford/README.md

 <h1> Ryans "Amazing" Comebacks </h1>
 <ul>
 <li> Statement = "Ryans actually brain Dead" | Ryan = "At least I have strait A's" (Using grades as an excuse that you aren't stupid is meaningless because grades are easy to get and don't mean anything until highschool.)</li>
 <li> Nate "Dude, you are terrible at Lucio" | Ryan = "I have more kills as him."
-(Lucio is a support hero, which means hes supposed to help the team by keeping them healed, but if your too busy going for kills as you let your team die, that makes you a terrible support hero and you should stick to DPS.) </li>
+(In Overwatch, Lucio is a support hero.
+Being a Support Hero means hes supposed to help the team by keeping them healed, but if your too busy going for kills as you let your team die, that makes you a terrible support hero and you should stick to DPS.
+Actually, since hes terrible at both DPS and Support, he should stick to playing Minecraft and let the Professionals play) </li>
 <li>